dabodamjan/BottomSearchBar/README.md

 `SearchView` is the main view that displays the search results.
 It uses a custom replacement of SwiftUI's List for more flexibility and a `CustomSearchBar` for the search input.

+## About the author

+Created by Damjan Dabo.
+Follow me on [Twitter](https://twitter.com/DamjanDabo)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.